OpenFLAME: A Federated Spatial Naming Infrastructure: Example application

 Ideally, we would like the application to provide precise visual guidance along all steps of the path.
-Unfortunately, modern applications fail to meet this objective in multiple ways -- failing to provide precise guidance when localization is inaccurate or unavailable and failing to provide complete guidance if the final destination is not in its map database.
+Unfortunately, existing applications fail to meet this objective in multiple ways -- failing to provide precise guidance when localization is inaccurate, or in this case, failing to provide complete guidance as the required destination is not in the map database.

-We envision a future infrastructure where an application can use Google Maps image data to localize while the user is on the streets of the city.
-As the user moves into the university campus, the application would automatically discover and use an imagery-based localization service provided by the university, and as the user moves into the building, the application could switch to any number of other localization services hosted by the department or groups inside the building.